ipatate/react-router-scroll-memory/README.md

 I did this package because I was frustrated that the new react router (4) does not restore the scroll when I click on the back button of my browser.
 By default, the component execute window.scrollTo(0,0), if the url not exist in memory.

-only work with react and react router v4
+only work with react and react router v4 and v5

 #### Npm page